-Table 9 and Figure 5 compare educational attainment in Lexington Township and Sanilac County, as revealed through the American Community Survey (ACS) 5-year estimates.
-Note that the ACS estimates for the Township include the Village of Lexington.
-Of Township/Village residents over the age of 25, 88.4% have a high school diploma or higher.
-The Township/Village compare favorably to the County, where 86.9% of residents have a high school diploma or higher.
-Nearly 20% of Township/Village and County residents as a whole have at least an associate's degree.
+Table 10 and Figure 6 compare educational attainment in Lexington Township and selected communities, as revealed through the American Community Survey (ACS) 5-year estimates.
+Of Township residents over the age of 25, 96.3% have a high school diploma or higher, a considerable increase from a decade ago when this figure was at 88.4%.
+The County also experienced an increase in this figure, from 86.9% in 2013 to 90.9% of residents having a high school diploma or higher in 2022.
+About 15% of both Township and County residents have at least an bachelor's degree.

-Table 9 Educational Attainment, Population 25 Years and Over: Lexington Township and Village and Sanilac County, 2013
+Table 10: Educational Attainment, Population 25 Years and Over - Lexington Township and Selected Communities, 2022